shams-nahid/My-Docker-Study/01 Docker Essential/08 Single Container Workflow.md

 ---

-Let's create a git repository named `docker-react`.
+Let's create a git repository named `ix-docker-react`.

 Please make sure the git repository is public.
 Off-course, the private repo will work but for private we have to set up couple of additional config.